 Viewing the source code from IPython Notebook

-? to the function name inside the ipython-notebook cell to view source code and
+? to the function name inside the ipython-notebook cell to view code description and

 ?? for the entire source code.